 As the message states, do not click on links or open attachments if you do not know the content is safe.
 To verify a message’s legitimacy, you can always contact the individual or business directly by way of an official email address or phone number.

 Second, those emails received from senders that cannot be verified will include the following warning.

-This is especially important because cybercriminals can falsely identify themselves (spoof) in an effort to gain a victim’s trust.
-Although not all unverified emails are malicious (some business have still not configured their servers), the risk is high and the technique widely exploited.
+This is especially important because cyber criminals can falsely identify themselves (spoof) in an effort to gain a victim’s trust.
+Although not all unverified emails are malicious (some business have still not configured their servers), the risk is high and the technique is widely exploited.

 Case in point: Many of you recently received an email that appeared to come from a colleague but was actually sent from a cybercriminal.
 Fortunately, some of you recognized the fake address — one similar to the following:

 Unfortunately, due to space constraints, fake addresses are not visible when initially viewed on a phone, making these messages all the more essential in today’s environment.

 On a final note, please understand that you, and not technology, are the best defense against cybercrime.
 We must strive to be mindful in our daily use of technology as cybercriminals find new ways to trick us into giving them what they want.

 ITS encourages you to review the following related topics to help keep you cyber-safe during these extended, challenging times.

 - Next Generation Antivirus for the Home